Experience-Monks/wordpress-vip-boilerplate/README.md

 1. Clone this repository
 2. Create a `.env` file based on the `.env.template`
+3. Move to the folder where this repository was cloned `$ cd docker-wordpress-vip-go`
 3. Run `$ docker-compose up -d`
 4. Run `$ ./local_init.sh`